As to methods there may be a million and then some, but principles are few.

-I've heard people say that they'd like to be in a 'leadership role', but what they don't realize is that everyone already is (and it has nothing to do with how many people report to you).
+I've heard people say that they'd like to be in a 'leadership role', but what they don't realize is that everyone already is (and it has nothing to do with people reporting to you).

 Having an appropriate sense of urgency helps prioritize your tasks, but don't confuse urgency with delivery.
 Both are important, but only one of them has value on its own.